+Column Description

+Enabled Execution states for the rule.

+Action The action for Dr.Web Firewall to perform when the packet is intercepted: • Block packets • Allow packets

+Rule name The rule name.

-Column Description Enabled Execution states for the rule.
-Action The action for Dr.Web Firewall to perform when the packet is intercepted: • Block packets • Allow packets Rule name The rule name.
-Direction The packet sender: • - the rule is applied when packet is received from the network. • - the rule is applied when packet is sent into the network from your computer. • - the rule is applied regardless of packet transfer direction.
+Rule Hallie The rule flame.

+Direction The packet sender: - the rule is applied when packet is received from the network. - the rule is applied when packet is sent into the network from your computer. - the rule is applied regardless of packet transfer direction.

 Log The logging mode for the rule.
-This parameter defines which information is stored in the Dr.Web Firewall log:
+This parameter defines which information is stored in the Dr.Web Firewall log: • Log headers - the packet header only.

 Column Description

-• Log headers - the packet header only.

 • Entire packet - the whole packet.

-• No logging - no information is logged.
+No logging - no information is logged.

 Description The rule description.